system_ml / 03 · interconnect lesson 3 / 26

 NVLink + NVSwitch on a DGX/HGX node gives all-pairs connectivity at full NVLink bandwidth.
 Eight GPUs, each with ~900 GB/s of bidirectional bandwidth — and crucially, no oversubscription: rank 0 ↔ rank 1 and rank 2 ↔ rank 3 can both run at full speed simultaneously because the NVSwitch is a non-blocking crossbar.

 The same calculation at inter-node bandwidth: 50 GB/s instead of 900 GB/s.
-The same 320 AllReduces now take ~18× as long: ~580 ms. That is 100× the per-step compute.
+The same 320 AllReduces now take ~18× as long: ~1.7 s.
+That is more than 10× the per-step compute.
 TP across nodes is hopeless for transformer training, full stop.

 The "stay on one node" rule, derived